sourcehut-mirrors/chawan/doc/config.md

 See the [*Path handling*](#path-handling) section for details on how the config directory can be accessed.

+For a configuration template, see bonus/config.toml in the source distribution.

 <!-- MANOFF -->
 **Table of contents**